Eligibility and Application Process

 Applications can be made by individual health care organizations (critical access hospitals, small rural hospitals, rural health clinics), jointly by a hospital and a rural health clinic or clinics, or by a consortium of rural health clinics.

-Each submitted application is followed by a one-hour phone interview with members of the RHPTP team.
+Each submitted application is followed by a one-hour phone interview with members of the RHPTP team, and typically takes place during the months of August and September.

-Organizations selected to participate in the upcoming project year will be notified by phone and email by late October or early November.
-Program activities begin in January.
+Organizations selected to participate in the upcoming project year will be notified by phone and email by late November.
+Project activities begin in January.